ga-wdi-lessons/ruby-immutability/readme.md

 #### The Bang Symbol (`!`)

-All of the Ruby data types we have discussed so far -- with the exception of numbers -- are mutable.
+All of the Ruby data types we have discussed so far -- with the exception of symbols and numbers -- are mutable.
 * We can not only change what variables are pointing to in memory, but we can directly modify those values stored in memory as well.

 Methods with an `!` attached to the end of them usually mean that they will modify the value in memory they are being called on.